 Customs officials in the United States, Canada, and Mexico use the NAFTA Certificate of Origin to establish if the goods imported from their NAFTA partners receive MFN or reduced duties.
-The Certificate must be completed by the exporter and sent to the importer (see online Appendix Figure I for the English version).
+The Certificate must be completed by the exporter and sent to the importer (see Figure I in the Online Appendix for the English version).
 While this document does not have to accompany the shipment, the importer must have a copy in its possession before claiming the NAFTA tariff preference at customs.
 In the absence of the Certificate, MFN tariff rates are applied.